paritytech/json-rpc-interface-spec/src/api/chainSpec_unstable_spec.md

 - `protocolId` is an _optional_ string containing the network protocol id that identifies the chain.

 - `forkId` is an _optional_ string containing the fork id that identifies the chain.
 In the case where two chains have the same genesis, this field can be used to signal a fork on the networking level.

+- `checkpoint` is an _optional_ JSON object containing the checkpoint of the chain.
+This information could be used to synchronize the client with the head of the chain.
+The `"trustedBlocks"` field is an array of JSON objects representing the expected hashes of blocks at given heights.
+This can be used to set trusted checkpoints.
+The client should refuse to import blocks with a different hash at the given height.

+    ```json
+        "trustedBlocks": [
+            {
+                "blockNumber": "...",
+                "blockHash": "0x...",
+            }
+        ]
+    ```

+  The `"blockNumber"` is an unsigned integer represented as string indicating the block number.
+  The `"blockHash"` is a hexadecimal-encoded string representing the hash of the block at the given height.